ziriael-absten/py-matecoin-trades/README.md

 - Read [the guideline](https://github.com/mate-academy/py-task-guideline/blob/main/README.md) before start

-You have made some trades with new cryptocurrency "Matecoin".
+You have made some trades with the new cryptocurrency "Matecoin".
 In order to calculate profit you loaded json-file `trades.json` with trades description.
 Content of that file is `list of JavaScript Objects`, `js objects` very similar to